Missions in Spanish Florida: Return to Guale

 While some of the friars left Florida after the Guale Uprising, others expressed confidence in the progress of missions in other provinces.
 The mission of San Pedro on Cumberland Island served seven towns on the island, with 384 baptized converts, and many others were receiving instruction in the faith.
 The Franciscans also reported that there were 1,200 converts in Guale Province who could be won back if the province could be brought under Spanish control again.
-Peace was restored in Guale in 1603, and new missions had been established at San Joseph de Zapala on Sapelo Island, San Buenaventura de Guadalquini on St. Simons Island, and Santa Catalina de Guale on St. Catherines Island by the end of that year.
+Peace was restored in Guale in 1603, and new missions had been established as San José de Zapala on Sapelo Island, San Buenaventura de Guadalquini on St. Simons Island, and Santa Catalina de Guale on St. Catherines Island by the end of that year.
 In 1606, Juan de las Cabezas Altamirano, bishop of the Diocese of Santiago de Cuba (whose see was in Havana), visited Florida and confirmed 1,652 native converts in Guale Province.

 Some sources state there was a mission on St. Catherines Island in 1587, although Hann notes that a report from 1588 stated that there were no missions on the Georgia coast north of San Pedro de Mocama on Cumberland Island.
-A mission was established at the Village of Asopo on the island in 1595, but abandoned two years later when both of the resident friars were killed in the Guale Uprising.
+A mission was established at the village of Asopo on the island in 1595, but abandoned two years later when both of the resident friars were killed in the Guale Uprising.
 Asopo was not the chief town of the island, and its location is not known.
 When Franciscan missionaries returned to St. Catherines Island, a church was built at the chief's town in 1604, but Fray Pedro de Ibarra did not take up residence there until the next year.
 The mission was an important source of food for St. Augustine until it was abandoned.
 The Spanish and Guale successfully repelled an attack on the mission by English and Yamassee forces in 1680, but the mission was then abandoned, and many of the mission residents moved south.
 A site on Wamassee Creek in the middle part of the west side of the island has been identified as the location of the mission.